averyrop/AIM-Datathon/README.md

 8. Eliminate homogeneous columns (too many of the same answer)

 #### Study-Design
 The clinical goal of this analysis was prediction of cancer patient survival.
-In the pursuit of this, the nearly 1200 pieces of data surrounding every patient were narrowed down to about 500 during feature selection.
-While this is much less, it's still too many to provide information about.
-As such, a curated exploration of the statstics surroundinf these important features will be performed here.
+In the pursuit of this, the nearly 1200 pieces of data surrounding every patient were provided.
+This is too many to explore all of, but an exploration of some of these variables will be performed here to show the design, biases, and implications of this study.